Reservations are essential to see The Last Supper with online advance purchase tickets the cheapest and simplest way to ensure timeslot admissions.

 It is still possible to buy tickets by phone but the call center has the exact same availability as is shown on the website (+39 0292800360 or 800990048 when calling from inside Italy).

-Admission is free on the first Sunday of the month — tickets are only available online from the preceding Wednesday.
+Admission is free on the first Sunday of the month — tickets are only available online from noon the preceding Wednesday.
+Name changes are not allowed on free Sunday tickets!
 (A great option, as the number of visitors is the same as any other day.)

-Guided Tours of The Last Supper in Milan
+Book Guided Tours of The Last Supper Museum in Milan

 It is possible to see The Last Supper as part of a group guided tour.
 Several options are available:

-Occasionally, early morning tours for groups of only six are available but these sell out fast despite the price — note that the tour group will be six but there will still be around 30 visitors in the refectory.
+Occasionally, early morning tours for groups of only six are available but these sell out fast despite the price — the small group saves time in setting the tour up but note that although the tour group will be six, there will still be the normal group of around 30 visitors in the refectory.

 Longer tours adding further sites may offer more value for money and often are available in higher numbers and on more dates than short Last Supper tours only.
 (Some are even cheaper than the Last Supper-only tours!)

-Some further sights added on these tours are for example the adjacent Santa Maria della Grazie church (admission to the church itself is free), the nearby Church of San Maurizio al Monastero Maggiore, sometimes called the “Sistine Chapel” of Milan, skip-the-line access to the duomo (cathedral), La Scala opera museum, further art treasures, Da Vinci sights such as the codex atlanticus in the Pinacoteca Ambrosiana, or Leonardo’s vineyard.
+Some further sights added on these tours are for example the adjacent Santa Maria della Grazie church (admission to the church itself is free), the nearby Church of San Maurizio al Monastero Maggiore, sometimes called the “Sistine Chapel” of Milan, skip-the-line access to the duomo (cathedral), La Scala opera museum, further art treasures, and Da Vinci sights such as the codex atlanticus in the Pinacoteca Ambrosiana.
+(Leonardo’s vineyard is no longer open to the public.)
 Read the fine print, as some tours are only a guided talk leaving visitors to explore the final sights on their own.
 Also, transportation other than walking is often not included in these tours — walking is mostly the easier way to get around in central Milan.

 The 15-minute limit applies to all visitors irrespective of how the ticket was purchased.
-The limit is very strictly enforced making it worth being a bit pushy if people are tardy to enter.
-15 minutes are short, although some visitors spend less time than that in the Sistine Chapel in the Vatican.
+The limit is very strictly enforced making it a good idea to be a bit pushy if people are tardy to enter.
+15 minutes is short, although some visitors spend less time than that in the Sistine Chapel in the Vatican.

-On the opposite wall of Leonardo’s masterpiece is the huge fresco of The Crucifixion (1495) by Giovanni Donato da Montorfano.
-At least give it a glance on the way out.
+On the opposite wall of Leonardo’s Last Supper masterpiece is the huge fresco of The Crucifixion (1495) by Giovanni Donato da Montorfano painted on wet plaster.
+At least give it a glance on the way out — the faded figures in the corners were possibly painted by Leonardo.

 Pick tickets up at least 30 minutes before the admission time.
 Bags must be placed in lockers before entering the refectory.
 It is allowed to take cameras in and take photos without using a flash or tripod.

-Admission is free on the first Sunday of the month — tickets are available only online from the preceding Wednesday.
-(In a change to previous practice, telephone bookings are no longer possible.)
-In contrast to many other free sights, there is no reason to avoid The Last Supper on a free Sunday, as the number of visitors allowed in at any given time is the same as on regular days (but good luck on scoring a reservation in the first place but worth trying if the dates work).
+Admission is free on the first Sunday of the month — free entry tickets are available only online from noon the preceding Wednesday.
+It is not possible to change names on these free tickets.
+(In a change to previous practice, telephone bookings are no longer possible for free Sundays.)
+In contrast to many other free sights, there is no reason to avoid The Last Supper Museum on a free Sunday.
+The number of visitors allowed in at any given time is the same as on regular days (but good luck on scoring a reservation in the first place but it’s worth trying if the dates work).

 The Last Supper Museum is open Tuesday to Sunday from around 8:00 to 19:00 but only the 15-minute reservation time is really relevant.